TykTechnologies/tyk-sync/README.md

 ### Prerequisites:

-- Tyk Sync was built using Go [goVersion].
-The minimum Go version required to install is [goVersion].
+- Tyk Sync was built using Go 1.21.
+The minimum Go version required to install is 1.21.
 - In order for policy ID matching to work correctly, your Dashboard must have `allow_explicit_policy_id: true` and `enable_duplicate_slugs: true`.
 - In order for policy ID matching to work correctly, your Gateway must have `policies.allow_explicit_policy_id: true`.
 - It is assumed you have a Tyk CE or Tyk Pro installation.